THC overdose: symptoms, duration and tips to avoid

 To avoid a THC overdose, mindful consumption is crucial:

-If you do experience symptoms of a THC overdose, it is important to remain calm and apply simple measures such as rest, hydration and breathing exercises.
+If you do experience symptoms of a THC overdose, it is important to remain calm and take simple measures such as rest, hydration and breathing exercises.
 In most cases, the symptoms will subside on their own after a few hours, but in extreme reactions it is important to seek medical help.